tu2-atmanand/task-board-docs/docs/7_Components/1_Task_Board_Pane.md

 ### Column Features

-**Column Header** (Enhanced in v1.6.0):
-- Displays the column name
-- Shows task count for each column
-- Allows drag-and-drop to reorder columns

 **Auto-hide Empty Columns** (Added in v1.5.0): Columns with no tasks can be automatically hidden based on your settings, providing a cleaner board view.

 **Performance Optimizations** (v1.2.0 and later): Significant UI rendering optimizations have been implemented to improve board performance, especially for boards with many tasks.